jpw/pipe-dream/README.md

 # Pipe Dream

-An couple of apps, of no public interest, that I use to hack around with GoCD + pcf-dev + Docker integration.
+A couple of apps, of no public interest, that I use to hack around with GoCD + pcf-dev + Docker integration.